-- Improved integration across suite – Adobe has greatly improved the integration with Campaign and Target in this release.
+- Improved integration across suite – Adobe has greatly improved the integration with Campaign and Target in the release of AEM 6.4.
 Historically, Campaign integrations were done with traditional WSDLs and the base APIs that were provided.
 Now Campaigns can be built entirely in AEM.
 Adobe has also streamlined the ability to use assets from the DAM and experience fragments for Target activities

 - Multilingual Search – Historically, translating metatags for multiple language for search was a challenging and expensive proposition.
 Search now translates search terms and the tags and matches translated terms.
-It remains to be seen how well this will work in practice, but it’s a great feature in concept
+It remains to be seen how well this will work in practice, but it’s a great feature of AEM 6.4 in concept.

 - Brand Portal – the long overdue new version of Brand Portal is still a bit underwhelming.
-The UI is improved but also cannot be customized and branded (some basic changes can be configured), which will frustrate some users.
-There are enhanced search features incorporated as well
+The UI is improved in AEM 6.4 but also cannot be customized and branded (some basic changes can be configured), which will frustrate some users.
+There are enhanced search features incorporated as well.

 - Dynamic Media integration and Smart Crop – Adobe has integrated more features from Dynamic Media and Sensei to enable automated cropping of assets.
 For instance, product images that are cropped will focus the crop on the product.
 We have yet to try this on advanced assets but on some basic assets it worked fairly well – our creative team may disagree!